g2px1/Vm/README.md

+# This repository will be moved into main repository(link is under) cause it's a part of unit-chain

+[https://github.com/RebornMetaverse/Unit-reborn]: main_repository	"Unit blockhain"

 # Installing

 1. Firstly, install `rocksdb` library
 2. Secondly, install `nlohmann_json` library
 3. Thirdly, build with cmake program in `rocksdb_uvm_support`: